 Show All Answers

-Summer Camp is offered and enrollment for 2020 is now open for our two camp locations (Forest Park and Dillon Park), along with our preschool camp for ages 3-5!
+Summer Camp is offered at three camp locations (Forest Park, Dillon Park, and Finch Creek Park), along with our preschool camp for ages 3-5!
 For information or to register, call the Parks’ Office at 317-776-6350 or register online.
 As always, Noble Kids Camp remains committed to maintaining a safe, clean and healthy environment for our staff and campers.
 In partnership with the American Camping Association (ACA), we are closely monitoring information about COVID-19 and are actively discussing the latest updates from the CDC.
-At this time, we are planning on providing our campers with a much-needed, fun-filled summer camp experience for summer 2020.
+At this time, we are planning on providing our campers with a much-needed, fun-filled summer camp experience for summer 2021.
 We will continue to monitor the effects of Coronavirus and our ability to run summer camp this year.

 These are just a few of the precautions we are taking to ensure your camper has a safe summer with us.

 · No Contact Drop-off/Pick-up Procedures· Daily Symptom Checks for Staff and Campers· Maintaining a 1:10 Ratio of Counselors to Campers· Implementing a New Zone Rotation Schedule to Keep Campers Socially Distant All Day· Increased Handwashing and Sanitization Policies for Campers and Staff· Increased Equipment and Facility Sanitization Policies· Limiting Camper Exposure by Keeping the Same Small Groups of Campers and Counselors the Entire Week *Applies to Regular Camp Hours Only, 8 a.m. – 4 p.m.